 Ermine frosting is known by many names; boiled-milk frosting, roux frosting, Heritage frosting and flour frosting to name a few.

-Whatever you call it, this is an old-fashioned recipe that starts with a pudding base.
-Then you add the pudding to whipped butter to make a light, luscious and versatile cake frosting.
+Whatever you call it, this is an old-fashioned frosting recipe that starts with a pudding base.
+Then you add the pudding to whipped butter to make a light, luscious and silky smooth cake frosting.

 Because the sugar is cooked into the “pudding” base, there is no grittiness in this frosting.
 What you have is a creamy, airy buttercream with a lovely milky flavor.